kalper17/sample_app/README.md

-# Intro to Programming iwth Python
+# Intro to Programming with Python

 This is a sample application